 Tip 2: Create pop-up design challenges.

-“One thing you can do to bring a ‘making concept’ into your school day without relying on a physical makerspace is create ‘pop up’ design challenges.
+“One thing you can do to bring a ‘making concept’ into your school day without relying on a physical makerspace is create ‘pop-up’ design challenges.
 I allow students to use recyclable materials to create their projects for both design and for art.
 First, this teaches sustainability, and second, it allow students to be creative by seeing the material differently in order to reuse it for their specific purpose.
 Kids have more imagination than us and generally don’t need help figuring out how to repurpose materials.
 I bring in my recycling from the week and have students bring in some stuff, too.
 We create with very little and make big things.
-This can be done in art to supplement art mediums and materials, in design in STEAM challenges, or when creating projects for any project-based learning assignment.
+This can be done in art to supplement art mediums and materials, in design with STEAM challenges, or when creating projects for any project-based learning assignment.
 Projects can be created individually or collaboratively.
-As well, students can choose to keep them, or break them back down and recycle all the materials again to again reinforce a sustainable practice.
+As well, students can choose to keep them, or break them back down and recycle all the materials again to reinforce a sustainable practice.
 So much to be learned!” – Kathleen from Ms Artastic

-Tip 3: Experiment with STEM bins.
+Tip 3: Experiment with STEM Bins.

 “One of my favorite ways to encourage making in limited environments is through my STEM Bins for open-ended tinkering and engineering.
 STEM Bins are plastic bins, each filled with a different engineering manipulative.
 Students use STEM Bins and task cards with photos of real world structures, and attempt to build those structures using the items in the bin.
 They’re perfect for early finishers, hands-on morning work, centers, incentives, a calm-down center, and makerspace exploration.” – Brooke from Brooke Brown – Teach Outside the Box